ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/oscillating_plate.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 314-316
+GENERATED FROM PYTHON SOURCE LINES 318-321

 Restart solution
 ----------------
+To restart the solution, access the ``solve`` command via the ``solution`` API.

 ..
-GENERATED FROM PYTHON SOURCE LINES 316-318
+GENERATED FROM PYTHON SOURCE LINES 321-323

 .. code-block:: default